RepRapLtd/Fibre/README.md

 ![Beam experiment](Pix/beam-experiment-small.jpg)

 And here are the results.
-The beams were printed in PLA.
+The beams were printed in PLA with 20% infill sliced using Cura.
 The blue line is the control beam with no reinforcement; the orange is the beam with the thin cylindrical voids:

 ![Beam results](Pix/beam-test-graph.png)